-Organisers of the fair, Joelle Dinnage and her business partner Natal Vallvé from the Global Art Agency added their appreciation to the city’s reaction to the event and the enthusiasm they found from artists and visitors alike.
+Organiser of the fair, Joelle Dinnage from the Global Art Agency added their appreciation to the city’s reaction to the event and the enthusiasm they found from artists and visitors alike.

 “The second Oxford International Art Fair was a great success, with an amazing atmosphere and a real buzz throughout the weekend,” said Joelle.
 “We are very happy with how it all went.
 The footfall was great, there was a genuine excitement across the halls and everyone seemed to be having a great time.

 “Importantly, the artists and galleries had a successful show, selling works, making commissions and simply making connections, which is what the essence of the event is all about.
 We want to connect artists with people who appreciate art, whether they’re expert collectors or just starting out, and we’re happy to have made very good progress this time around.

 “I myself bought artwork from Alexander Korzer-Robinson who was voted Best Artist this year and truly deserved.
 His works are truly stunning and different to anything we’ve seen.”

 Alexander sold 14 artworks, and was approached by Gallery owners from Spain, Italy and America who all expressed keen interest in showing his work at their locations.
 He was also asked to have his art to be incorporated into an upcoming Terry Pratchett book cover… “These kind of success stories is why we’re doing what we do” said Joelle.